-Meeting procedures

-- o Provide agendas for all NLCOG Committee meetings - o Post NLCOG Committee meeting agendas and minutes on the website - Notify interested parties, as maintained by an NLCOG database, of upcoming NLCOG Committee meetings - $\circ\quad$ Designate time on each NLCOG Committee meeting agenda for comments from interested parties

-Public Informational Materials
+- Meeting procedures - o Provide agendas for all NLCOG Committees' meetings. - Post NLCOG Committees' meeting locations, dates and times, agendas, and minutes on the website. - Notify interested parties, as maintained by an NLCOG database, of upcoming NLCOG Committee meetings at least three business days in advance. - Designate time on each NLCOG Committees' meeting agenda for comments from interested parties. - Public Informational Materials

-- Maintain the NLCOG website(s) - Develop other information materials as needed, i.e., quarterly newsletters, brochures, citizen guides, etc. - Develop presentations to increase awareness of public involvement and promote staff availability at local government and community meetings to discuss current issues and initiatives, as well as provide an overview of NLCOG's processes
+- o Maintain the NLCOG website(s). - Develop other information materials as needed, i.e., quarterly newsletters, brochures, citizen guides, etc. - Develop presentations to increase awareness of public involvement and promote staff availability at local government and community meetings to discuss current issues and initiatives, as well as provide an overview of NLCOG's processes. - Documents presented for public comment will be made available on the www.nlcog.org website and at public locations such as public libraries and/or local government offices.